Ceiling Leak From the Upstairs Apartment? Here’s What to Do

 Power Tip: If you don’t have renter’s insurance, check online for information specific to your state.

-You can take care of basic cleanup, but the unit still needs deep cleaning, structural drying and ceiling repairs.
+You can handle basic cleanup, but the unit still needs deep cleaning, structural drying, and ceiling repairs.
 Call an industry-certified company that specializes in apartment water damage restoration.

 If you’re in the Chicago area, our teams here at ServiceMaster by Zaba are available 24/7.